 1. Apply through Centrelink

-The first thing you want to do, is get your benefits and rebates sorted out.
+The first thing you want to do, is get your subsidy sorted out.
 The application process can take a while, and it’s best if you have it all done before you start applying for places at day care.
-There are 2 payments available for eligible families, the first is a benefit, which is paid to low income families.
-The second is a rebate, which all families are eligible for.
-So even if you think you might not be eligible for the benefit, you still have to apply for it to get the rebate.

-You can complete your application through the mygov website or head into Centrelink and they will guide you through it in person or online.
+You can complete your application through the mygov website or Centrelink (in person, via the app or online).

 2. Gather information